tinebeo/tinebeo.github.io/christine_ebeo/readme.md

 ## Tasks
 - [x] Push the project HTML, CSS, and JS code to GitHub
+- [x] index.html page now has a preloader
+- [x] about.html page gallery moved to top of page and suggestion box added at the bottom
+- [x] city.html page injects text to main page city

 ## Learning Curve and challengers
 - index.html, had trouble implementing the preloader using plain JS.
 Had to use jQuery.
 Solution looks shorter too.